What’s In Your Water? Part 1

 My family and I have been exploring this lifestyle in recent months.
 My most recent influences include Joshua Becker; The Minimalists, Joshua Fields Millburn, and Ryan Nicodemus; and Courtney Carver of Be More with Less and Project 333.
 I’m also inspired by Marie Kondo.
 If you’re interested in reading any of their books please check out the Minimalism section of my Books page.

-The common thread I’m hearing from these amazing people is that you can improve your quality of life and live your best life by owning less stuff.
+The common thread I’ve learned from these amazing people is that you can improve your quality of life and live your best life by owning less stuff.
 But what does owning less stuff have to do with my quality of life?

-The Minimalists explain that minimalism begins with getting the stuff out of the way so that you can get to the things that really matter to your life.
-That might include relationships, health, giving, following passions, and improving yourself.
-The question all of the authors above pose is: What could your life really be like if you didn’t have such a cluttered, busy life?
+The Minimalists explain that minimalism begins with getting the stuff out of the way so that you can get to the things that really matter in your life.
+While that includes belongings, it’s also about eliminating the tasks, commitments, and other things you don’t want to do to make time for what you do want to be doing.
+The things that matter most to you might include relationships, health, giving, experiences, following passions, working on hobbies, and improving yourself.
+The question all of the authors above pose is: What could your life be like if you didn’t have such a cluttered, busy life?
 Could you:

 • Work less, and develop passions more?

-• Save money by living in a smaller home (because you had fewer belongings), which would cost less for the mortgage/rent, energy, water, and general maintenance?
+• Save money by living in a smaller home (because you have fewer belongings), which would cost less for the mortgage/rent, energy, water, and general maintenance?

 • Enjoy more time with family and friends instead of spending that time on cleaning, maintaining, and repairing a larger home and thousands of belongings?